Lopes30787/CCU/HuntStatement.md

 **Topics:** budget management, moving countries, savings planner

-**Hunt Statement:** We are going to research students budgeting and saving techniques in order to aid them in their needs, challenges and future prospects.
+**Hunt Statement:** We are going to research students’ financial goals, challenges and saving techniques in order to develop something that will help them better manage their money, reach their goals and plan their moving abroad.